This post may contain affiliate links.

 - Golden paste

-Foods that Detox the Kidneys
+Foods for Dogs that Detox the Kidneys

 - Water (keep plenty of fresh, clean water on hand)